lululxvi/deepxde/docs/demos/pinn_inverse/diffusion.1d.inverse.rst

     model.compile("adam", lr=0.001, metrics=["l2 relative error"], external_trainable_variables=C)

 We then train the model for 50000 iterations.
-During the training process, we output the value of :math:`C` every 1000 epochs:
+During the training process, we output the value of :math:`C` every 1000 iterations:

 .. code-block:: python

     variable = dde.callbacks.VariableValue(C, period=1000)
-    losshistory, train_state = model.train(epochs=50000, callbacks=[variable])
+    losshistory, train_state = model.train(iterations=50000, callbacks=[variable])

 We also save and plot the best trained result and loss history.